End-to-End Full-Page Optical Music Recognition for Pianoform Sheet Music: Training Methodology

-The first step of this training strategy is to pretrain the \ac{SMT++} model to learn the first reading order complexity in full-page polyphonic scores: system-level transcription.
+The first step of this training strategy is to pre-train the model to learn the first reading order complexity in full-page polyphonic scores: system-level transcription.
 Unlike, the \ac{OCR} and \ac{HTR} fields, this task is already complex, since polyphonic systems are composed of a group of staves that have to be simultaneously read in order to retrieve adequately their content.
-Given the \krn{} syntax, this means that the attention must jump through staves from top to bottom.
-This step is crucial to learn the transcription of full pages, since this first task has already a complex reading order in the hierarchy of polyphonic transcription.
-Since the \GrandStaff{} dataset is composed of single-system music excerpts, the model can be trained to the task through this dataset.
+Given the \krn{} syntax, this means that the attention must interleave staves from bottom to top.
+This step is crucial to learn the transcription of full pages, since this first task is already complex~\citep{RiosVila:IJDARICDAR:2023, RiosVila:ICDAR:2024}.